 200 Park Avenue, New York, NY 10166-0193 USA

 Ms. Elliot represents clients in a wide range of industries and has extensive experience litigating complex, multi-party and multi-jurisdictional, high profile mass torts, patent infringement and commercial cases in trial and appellate courts around the country.
-Throughout her career, she has advised and defended pharmaceutical and biotech companies in cases involving a broad spectrum of products such as antibiotics, anti-inflammatories, asbestos, benzene, contraceptives, lead pigment, medical devices, NSAIDs, pesticides, and vaccines.
-In its Expert Guides, Legal Media Group named Ms. Elliot to its Guide to the World’s Leading Women in Business Law for Product Liability.
+She has advised and defended pharmaceutical and biotech companies in cases involving a broad spectrum of products such as antibiotics, anti-inflammatories, asbestos, benzene, contraceptives, lead pigment, medical devices, NSAIDs, pesticides, and vaccines.
+She has also assessed product liability risks in connection with planned corporate acquisitions on behalf of acquiring companies.
+In its Expert Guides, Legal Media Group named Ms. Elliot to its 2014 Guide to the World’s Leading Women in Business Law for Product Liability.

 Ms. Elliot graduated from Brown University in 1989 with honors (International Relations) and received her Juris Doctor from the University of Chicago Law School in 1993.
 She is a member of the Committee on Drugs and Medical Devices for the Defense Research Institute, and served two terms as a member of the Product Liability Committee for the Association of the Bar of the City of New York.

 Ms. Elliot is admitted to practice in New York.